18F/azure-sandbox/README.md

 azure login
 ```

+If you have problems with `azure` commands, first try to update the azure-cli (`brew upgrade azure-cli`).
+It can be buggy and seems to be changing fast.

 ### Chef Server Account
 Create a new account at [api.chef.io](api.chef.io).
 Visit the Administration tab and download the Starter Kit.